SAU39 - Amherst, NHFAQ

 This program now requires a successful bond vote before you are awarded any funding.
 We cannot guarantee what amount we will get before a vote.

 We can apply once shovel-ready (post bond approval and when designs are 75-100% complete).
-The application deadline will likely be January 2022 and wouldn’t be awarded until July of 2023.

 What are our current Energy Costs and what would they be with new/renovated facilites?

 Average energy cost for schools in the U.S. is $1.50/sf/yr